 Modelica is a freely available, object-oriented language for modeling of large, complex, and heterogeneous physical systems.
 From a user’s point of view, models are described by schematics, also called object diagrams.
-Examples are shown in the next figure:
+Examples are shown below:

 A schematic consists of connected components, like a resistor, or a hydraulic cylinder.
 A component has connectors (often also called ports) that describe the interaction possibilities, e.g., an electrical pin, a mechanical flange, or an input signal.
 By drawing connection lines between connectors a physical system or block diagram model is constructed.
 Internally a component is defined by another schematic, or on “bottom” level, by an equation-based description of the model in Modelica syntax.

 The Modelica language has been developed since 1996.
-This document describes version 3.4 of the Modelica language.
-A complete summary is available in section E.1.
+This document describes version 3.7-dev of the Modelica language.
+The revision history is available in appendix D.